 2nd Copenhagen School of Stochastic Programming

-The course will take place at the University of Copenhagen from Tuesday June 25th 2024 to Saturday June 29th (inclusive).
+The course will take place at the University of Copenhagen from Tuesday June 25th 2024 to Friday June 28th (inclusive).
 This is the week immediately before the EURO 2024 conference (which will also take place in Copenhagen, at the Technical University of Denmark).

 Upon registration, students can choose (but it is not mandatory) whether they would like to present a topic based on their research.
 In this case they can upload an abstract (max 2 pages).
 Approximately 10 abstracts will be selected for presentation.
 Student presentations have the scope of complementing the lectures.
 Therefore, selection is based on coherence with the topics presented by the lectures as well as on quality.
-Connected to the PhD School there will be a Special Issue of the journal Computational Management Science.
-Selected abstract (not necessarily presented at the course) will be invited to submit a full paper for the special issue.

 The course is primarily aimed at PhD students who require a solid introduction to decision-making under uncertainty.
 Nevertheless, it is open to anyone who would like to approach the subject, ranging from master's students to more experienced researchers and professionals.
 A participant can earn a certificate of 5 ECTS (see below for details).
 The course is open to students from all over the world.
 The registration fee includes participation at the course, material and coffee breaks.